CybersecurityLuxembourg/openxeco-core/oxe-api/README.md

 ## Mock SMTP server

-Some resources of the API requires a SMTP server, you can simulate in local environment with this following command:
+Some resources of the API requires a SMTP server, you can simulate in local environment with the following command:

 ```
 $ python -m smtpd -n -c DebuggingServer localhost:1025
 ```

-You can also use a docker container to mock the SMTP server.
-The mail body is retrievable in the STDOUT of the container
+Alternatively you can use a docker container for the fake SMTP server.
+The mail body is retrievable in STDOUT of the container.

 ```
 $ docker pull b2ck/fake-smtpd